PetSafe Swaps & Nutrition

 - Safe

-Can rabbits eat blueberries?
+Can rabbits eat Blueberries?

 Suggested amount: 2–3 blueberries for a medium rabbit, a few times per week.